See Something, Say Something, Do Something

 It is important to know that reporting sexual misconduct or interpersonal violence here does not guarantee confidentiality.
 If the name of a student survivor is identified, the appropriate staff in the Office of the Dean of Students will provide support and advocacy in accordance with expected protocols and procedures.

 If appropriate, this report may also be routed to the Office of Investigations and Civil Rights Compliance to consider the appropriateness of completeing a preliminary investigation into the sexual harrassment or sexual assault allegations.
 Students concerned about maintaining the highest level of confidentiality possible in reporting to the university may choose to report to confidential counseling or health professionals in the University Counseling Center or the University Health Center.
 A team of confidential employees available to students can be found on the safe.uoregon.edu website.

 The UO urges everyone to report criminal activity (such as a break-in or intruder, robbery, or assault) immediately to 9-1-1.
 For non-emergency situations on campus, contact UO Police Department's non-emergency line at 541-346-2919.

 The Bias Education and Response Team will review information to effectively manage a reported issue, to develop a plan for resolution, and to implement the necessary pieces of an appropriate response to each incident.
 Although the team will take all steps possible to ensure the privacy of reporters and other involved parties, they cannot guarantee confidentiality.
-In some cases, where individuals are identified and violations of state or federal law may have occurred, the team may have to report those incidents to the Office of Affirmative Action and Equal Opportunity.
+In some cases, where individuals are identified and violations of state or federal law may have occurred, the team may have to report those incidents to the Office of Investigations and Civil Rights Compliance.

 Reporting Other Concerns

 All other concern types are directed to the Student Care Team to decide how best to manage the situation and support a student or those impacted by a particular student's behavior.